GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_21_Demand_Planner_Agent.md

 <br><br>

 ### 5.5.
-Test the  Data Analyst Agent on Agent Engine in the "Playground"
+Test the  Demand Planner Agent on Agent Engine in the "Playground"

 #### 5.5.1.
 Test via the UI